yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 1. We have added the `wildfly-jar-maven` plugin to provision the server and the application in a single executable JAR file.
 The OpenShift deployment unit will be now our server with our application.
 1. On the maven plugin, we have specified a set of Galleon layers.
 This configuration allows us to trim the server capabilities to only what we need.
-1. Our application uses JSF with Ajax requests, which means there will be information stored in the HTTP Session.
+1. Our application uses Jakarta Faces with Ajax requests, which means there will be information stored in the HTTP Session.
 We don't want to lose such information if a pod is removed.
 We could save this information on the client and send it back on each request.
-However, there are cases where you may not distribute certain information to the clients.
+However, there are cases where you may decide not to distribute certain information to the clients.
 For this demo, we have chosen to replicate the session across all pod replicas.
-To do it, we have added `<distributable />` on the `web.xml` that together with the server clustering capabilities will make the HTTP Session distributable across all pods.
+To do it, we have added `<distributable />` to the `web.xml` that together with the server clustering capabilities will make the HTTP Session distributable across all pods.
-1. We have added two Microprofile Health Checks that allow identifying when the application is live and ready to receive requests.
+1. We have added two MicroProfile Health Checks that allow identifying when the application is live and ready to receive requests.

 ## Run the application locally